 An often heard comment nowadays, is that everyone is talking about smart cities, but that little is actually happening.
-This is in high contrast to the utopian visions and predictions of smart and connected cities during the last decade, as well as to some spectacular cases in cities in other parts of the world.
-Why aren't we moving faster?
+This is in high contrast to the utopian visions and predictions of connected and smart cities during the last decade, as well as to some spectacular cases in cities in other parts of the world.
+Why aren’t we moving faster?

 A partial explanation is perspective.
 Smart cities are moving forward.
 However, breakthrough innovation takes time.
 Governments work in political cycles of several years.
 It’s difficult to change everything in 1 or 2 cycles.
 Moreover, these organizations have to cope with legacy systems, which cannot be replaced overnight.
 From the cities’ point of view, a slower pace is also understandable.
 IoT in Smart Cities has typically been a ‘technology push’.
 The problem to be solved, the added value of the technology or business case wasn’t yet convincing enough: the ‘Sweet spot of Innovation’ is yet to be found.
 Finally, as the applications and technologies are still evolving and a lot of standardization is still to be done, it makes sense for cities not to move too quickly.